 Federal and State Tax Credits in Relation to Energy Conservation at Home

 Hawaii also has an incentive program that was enacted in the earlier days of energy-efficient technology in 1976.
-Hawaii Energy Tax Credits gives the homeowner an income tax credit of 20% of the equipment costs of a wind powered system and 35% for the cost of solar systems, like water heaters and home heaters.
+Hawaii Energy Tax Credits gives the homeowner an income tax credit of 20% of the equipment costs of a wind powered system and a 35% tax exemption for the cost of solar systems, like water heaters and home heaters.

 Every year, more and more people decide to make their homes more energy efficient by using renewable energy resources.
 This increases the value of a home because fixed utility bills make the home more cost-efficient to live in and the home’s carbon footprint will be also reduced dramatically.